mooreds/docs-1/references/sql-operations.md

 Immediate value is an expression with the type: number, string or boolean value, or a boolean expression that can be resolved to one of these types, i.e. the expression doesn't contain `<path>`.

-Immediate values can be used in columns selection or in JSON template.
+Immediate values can be used in column selection or in JSON template.

 **Examples:**